 – Equitable risk allocation is critical to the success of a PPP project.
 The findings in this paper are hence important to investors for a better understanding of the risks of PPP projects in China.

-Ke, Y, Wang, SQ, Chan, APC & Cheung, E 2011, 'Understanding the risks in China's PPP projects: Ranking of their probability and consequence', Engineering, Construction and Architectural Management, vol. 18, no. 5, pp. 481-496.View/Download from: UTS OPUS or Publisher's site
+Ke, Y, Wang, SQ, Chan, APC & Cheung, E 2011, 'Understanding the risks in China's PPP projects: Ranking of their probability and consequence', Engineering, Construction and Architectural Management, vol. 18, no. 5, pp. 481-496.View/Download from: Publisher's site

 – Based on the Chinese government's increased public‐private partnership (PPP) experience in the last decade, they have made a lot of efforts to improve the investment environment.
 This paper hence aims to conduct a more up‐to‐date evaluation of the potential risks in China's PPP projects.